Pop-Up Card

 Your pop-up card is complete!
 You can see how to send your card and open it in this short video.

-To protect your personal data, your connection to the video streaming provider has been blocked.
-Click to unblock the video streaming provider.
-By loading the video you accept the video streaming provider’s privacy policy.
-More information about the video streaming provider’s privacy policy can be found here: Vimeo Privacy Policy
+Linking to the video streaming service is disabled to protect your privacy.
+Click here to activate it.
+By loading the video, you accept the privacy policy of the video streaming service.
+Further information about the privacy policy can be found here: Vimeo Privacy Policy

 I have been creative since I was in preschool.
 At some point, I discovered card blogs and became completely obsessed with stamps and stamping.
 Cards, small boxes, and gifts – those are my specialties.
 The nicest thing about it, however, are all the friends I have found through this hobby.
 In real life I also have a creative job.
 I studied media design and do layout for a daily newspaper in Berlin.